-An official publication of the Ontario Respiratory Care Society, a section of The Ontario Lung Association
+An official publication of the Ontario Respiratory Care Society, a section of The Lung Health Foundation

-Update on Respiratory Health, Research and Education is a publication of the Ontario Respiratory Care Society, a section of The Lung Association.
+Update on Respiratory Health, Research and Education is a publication of the Ontario Respiratory Care Society, a section of the Lung Health Foundation.
 Update is published three times per year and includes peer-reviewed original articles, clinical practice tools, health news, and communications between the ORCS and its membership.

 Discounted Liability Insurance through your ORCS Membership is here!